kerski/fabric-dataops-patterns/DAX Query View Testing Pattern/pbip-deployment-and-dqv-testing-pattern-with-log-shipping.md

 ![Figure 3](../documentation/images/pbip-deployment-and-dqv-testing-log.png)
 *Figure 3 - Example of test results logged by Invoke-DQVTesting*

+5. The results of the tests collected by Invoke-DQVTesting are also sent to OneLake where there reside in a Lakehouse on your Fabric Capacity.
+These can then be used for processing, analyses, and notifications.

 ## Prerequisites

 1. You have an Azure DevOps project and have at least Project or Build Administrator rights for that project.

-2. You have connected a premium-back capacity workspace to your repository in your Azure DevOps project.
+2. You have connected a **Fabric-backed** capacity workspace to your repository in your Azure DevOps project.
 Instructions are provided <a href="https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-git" target="_blank">at this link.</a>

 3. Your Power BI tenant has <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-connect-tools#enable-xmla-read-write" target="_blank">XMLA Read/Write Enabled</a>.

-4. You have a service principal or account (username and password) with a Premium Per User license.
+4. You have a service principal.
 If you are using a service principal you will need to make sure the Power BI tenant allows <a href="https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-service-principal#enable-service-principals">service principals to use the Fabric APIs</a>.
 The service prinicipal or account will need at least the Member role to the workspace.

 ## Instructions